pyro-kinetics/pyrokinetics/docs/tutorials/file_readers.rst

 within your own project ``__init__.py`` files, and instead accessing them via the Pyrokinetics interface, as otherwise you may run into circular import problems.

+For examples of how to implement your own plugins, please see the Python package `pyrokinetics-plugin-examples
+<https://github.com/LiamPattinson/pyrokinetics-plugin-examples>`_, which is used to test
+the plugin systems in Pyrokinetics.
+Although this package does not implement useful plugins, it does demonstrate the necessary class signatures and which functions need to be implemented.

 For more information, please see:

 - `PyPA entry points specifications